LightKone/Yggdrasil/README.md

 * Yggdrasil: This contains code to develop protocols and applications and some examples.

+### Note:
+This contains work in-progress

 ### Compiling

-In order to compile Yggdrasil you need to have the following depencies installed:
+In order to compile Yggdrasil you need to have the following dependencies installed:

 * libnl3
 * uuid